"PRE-SCHOOL IS A JOURNEY, NOT A RACE"

-In case of medical emergency during preschool ession, first aid and CPR will be administered by the staff.
-The parent or authorized padult will be notified as quickly as possible.
-If medical attention is required, the staff will call the local ambulance service who will transport the child to the hospital.
+In case of medical emergency during preschool session, First Aid and CPR will be administered by the staff.
+The parent or authorized person will be notified as quickly as possible.
+If medical attention is required, the staff will call the local ambulance who will transport the child to the hospital.
 Every effort will be made to contact the child's physician.
-We are licensed MAT preschool and are able to administer Epi-Pens, nebulizers, and medication.
+We are a licensed MAT preschool and are able to administer Epi-Pens, nebulizers, and medication.
 If your child has an allergy, forms will be given to you to be filled out by your doctor, yourself.
 An individual health care plan will then be written and signed by you and Miss Mella.

-In the event a child contracts a communicable disease and exposed the other children, notice of such exposure will be posted, and parents will be notified when they pick up their children.
+In the event a child contracts a communicable disease and exposes the other children, parents will be notified of such exposure.
 The ill child will not be allowed to return to preschool until the period of contagion has passed.

 12. Field Trips

 Footsteps to Learning does not engage in any field trips; however, many community members visit Footsteps such as the Fire Department, Police Department, Safety Programs and others.